This post may contain affiliate links.

 The Fernand Léger National Museum is located at 255 Chemin du Val de Pome, 06410 Biot, France.
 If you’re taking the train, I suggest you visit the museum either at the beginning or the end of your trip.
 Why go?
 The Fernand Léger National Museum has some 450 works that highlight the career of this celebrated artist.

-The Tourist Office of Biot is located at 46 Rue Saint Sébastien, Biot.
-It’s near the bus station and I didn’t stumble upon it until the end of the day.
+The Tourist Office of Biot is located at 4 chemin neuf , Biot.
 You can pick up a ‘Historical Tour of Biot’ pamphlet in English.
+Or visit their website.

-The Museum of History and Ceramics Biotoises is located at 9 rue Saint Sébastien, Biot.
+The Museum of History and Ceramics Biotoises is located at 9 rue Saint Sébastien.

 Another restaurant that comes highly recommended is Les Terraillers, just outside the village of Biot in a 16th century building at 11, Chemin Neu.